mitrokun/esp32s3-voice_assistant/README.md

 A known issue: if tts generates text longer than 5 seconds, the session is interrupted, this is a common problem.
 But in my variant wakeword is not enabled on on_end trigger, because the flag is activated.
 I have to restart WW manually.
 This problem is rare when using a good tts module and adequate response token limit.

+The end result is a great tool for testing language models as conversation partners, it's quite fun.
+If the board is used in a quiet place, you should have no problems with the quality of recognition.
+For noisy places, consider purchasing a [reSpeaker Lite](https://github.com/formatBCE/Respeaker-Lite-ESPHome-integration) or [VPE](https://www.home-assistant.io/voice-pe/)